Johannah Ruddy, M.Ed. | Chief Operating Officer & Executive Director

 Dr. Palsson is responsible for the development, management and data analysis of RFRI projects.
 He is a Professor of Medicine at the University of North Carolina at Chapel Hill.
 He is a clinical psychologist and GI researcher with 25 years of experience in research on Disorders of Gut-Brain Interaction.
 He has expertise in the psychosocial and epidemiological aspects of DGBIs, questionnaire development for health research, hypnosis treatment for GI disorders, and Internet computer programming for large-scale electronic collection of health information.
 He was co-chair of the Rome IV Questionnaire Development Committee, and is the principal developer and manager of the Internet-mediated Investigator Platform (RFRI-IP) that the RFRI uses to collect data across research sites.

-Iram Haq, MPH | Research Assistant, Rome Foundation Research Institute
+Iram Haq, MPH | Research Coordinator, Rome Foundation Research Institute

 Ms. Haq coordinates research projects with the RFRI and is administrator for the copyright and licensing committee of the Rome Foundation.
 She is passionate about improving the lives of other through the scope of research and has been involved in research her entire career across various parts of the globe, including the U.S, Pakistan, Dubai and Singapore.
 Most recently she worked for the Harvard Medical School Center for Global Health Delivery in Dubai where she provided support to several studies promoting global health delivery in the MENA and South Asia region.
-Prior to this, Iram held the position of Research Assistant at the Lab of Eric Kandel at Columbia University specializing in neuroscience and schizophrenia research.
-She holds a Master’s in Public Health from John Hopkins University, a Master’s in Neuroscience from Columbia University and a BS in Psychology from the University of Connecticut.
+Prior to this, Ms. Haq held the position of Research Assistant at the Lab of Eric Kandel at Columbia University specializing in neuroscience and schizophrenia research.
+Ms. Haq holds a Master’s in Public Health from John Hopkins University, a Master’s in Neuroscience from Columbia University and a BS in Psychology from the University of Connecticut.